NithinReddy006/EV-charging-behavior-analysis-and-financial-risk/README.md

 5.How do charger working status and charging location relate to charging efficiency, charging time, charging cost, and risk rate?

-6.What EV-user segments can be identified using charging behavior, financial variables, app usage, and EV characteristics, and how do they differ in default risk?

-7.Can charging efficiency be predicted from charger status, EV type, battery capacity, charging time, app usage, and user behavior?

 ---